-An anagama kiln at a high school?
+An anagama kiln in a high school ceramics class?
 That seems highly unlikely, doesn’t it?
-Many high school art teachers feel lucky to have a wheel and a small electric kiln.
-But Council Bluffs, Iowa, high school art teacher Clay Cunningham was determined.
-And with careful planning and execution, he, his students and some local potters made this vision a reality (and with great results, like the vase at left by student Rick Devoss).
+Many high school ceramics teachers feel lucky to have a wheel and a small electric kiln, let alone a fuel burning kiln.
+But Council Bluffs, Iowa, high school ceramics teacher Clay Cunningham was determined.
+And with careful planning and execution, he, his students and some local potters made this vision a reality (and with great results, like the vase shown at the end of this post by high school ceramics student Rick Devoss).

-Today, in an excerpt from the July/August 2009 issue of Pottery Making Illustrated, Clay shares the process and plans for building the “High School Anagama.” – Jennifer Harnetty, editor.
+Where there’s a will there’s a way, and today, in an excerpt from the Pottery Making Illustrated archives, Clay shares the process and plans for building the “High School Ceramics Anagama.” – Jennifer Poellot Harnetty, editor.

-When I first began planning the construction of an anagama wood kiln at Lewis Central High School, the Council Bluffs, Iowa, high school where I teach, many eyebrows were raised.
+When I first began planning the construction of an anagama wood kiln for the high school ceramics class at Lewis Central High School, the Council Bluffs, Iowa, many eyebrows were raised.
 Other potters said that it’s just not done at the high school level, administration voiced concerns and the students expressed surprise for the most obvious reason-excitement.
 Despite my own enthusiasm, we spent a year planning the project not only to increase safety, but to ensure the project’s longevity.

 I decided to direct the project in the form of a summer workshop in June.
 I planned a single-chamber kiln that would have great atmospheric potential, yet would fire over a weekend during the school year.
-As this is not a university, the students and faculty need to be in classes six straight hours a day, everyday.
-With a healthy mix of eight adult potters from the community and ten students from the high school, we had plenty of able hands, as well as a safe and constant adult/student firing team.
+As this is not a university, the students and faculty need to be in classes six straight hours a day, everyday so we had to wait until summer.
+With a healthy mix of eight adult potters from the community and ten students from the high school ceramics class, we had plenty of able hands, as well as a safe and constant adult/student firing team.
 Instructed as a three-week course, we spent the first week building the kiln, the second week making pots and sculptures, and the third week loading, firing and cooling the kiln.

 We began by laying out a 15-inch high foundation of cinder blocks, on which we placed 9 inches of K23 hard brick in an alternating header and stretcher fashion, to create a total interior floor plan that measured 45X96 inches.
 The first three feet of the interior were reserved for the firebox with the remaining five feet, tiered up 6 inches, for the ceramic ware.
 The flooring in the firebox area was constructed with K26 hard brick to better withstand the Cone 10 temperatures we would be reaching.
 Similarly, the walls were constructed 9 inches thick in an English bond (alternating courses of stretchers and headers) to a shallow height of 15 inches.